Keep Your Bathroom Classy

 A bathroom remodel project can come close to breaking the bank, so it is always a good idea to look at timeless finishes that will withstand the changing trends in order to best stretch your dollar.
-The best option for any bathroom remodel is to keep lines clean, colors light and use quality stone finishes where you can.
+The best option for any bathroom remodel is to keep lines clean, color light and use quality stone finishes where you can.

 Bathroom with Clean Lines

 In a bathroom, it is always a good idea to keep to straight lines as opposed to odd angles or crazy tile configurations.
 Steer clear, if you can, of corner tubs or angled showers, which can make a space look dated.
 A classic tile design that has withstood the test of time in homes across the ages is the subway tile.
 Of course, you can modernize the subway tile feel, with bigger tile pieces, but the subway tile design is a very simple way to keep lines clean while adding visual interest to your new bathroom.

 Light Color Palette

 If you are a bold person and tend to lean towards having a lot of color in your home, consider dialing back on your bathroom a bit.
 Instead of painting cabinets and walls in bold colors, consider keeping those spaces neutral, opting to add your love for color in linens and accessories.

 When in doubt about bathroom color options you cannot go wrong with simple black and white.
 It’s always a good idea to keep cabinets a light color, either as a wood finish or painted white.
 Black finishes are great for door hardware, faucets, light fixtures, and towel hooks.
 If you absolutely have to have a punch of color in your bath a great compromise is painting an accent wall or giving an easy to remove renter’s wallpaper a try.
 You can find all kinds of styles and colors available online.